 The importance of US 70 to the local and regional economy is demonstrated by the large number and variety of businesses along the highway in the project area.
-For tourists, there is a hotel, several restaurants, a sporting goods store and a convenience store that sells hunting and fishing licenses.
-For local residents as well as the surrounding rural residents, there are grocery stores, feed and seed stores, a hardware store, and numerous local services (bank, cell phone, doctor, churches, mechanic, driver's license tag office, etc.) A large percentage of the businesses in the project area depend on pass-by traffic.
-These include the hotel, restaurants, gas stations and convenience stores, as well as the many retail stores whose sales depend at least partly on catching the eye of the driver.
+For tourists, there are several restaurants, a hotel, a sporting goods store and a convenience store that sells hunting and fishing licenses.
+For local residents as well as the surrounding rural residents, there are grocery stores, feed and seed stores, a hardware store, and numerous local services (bank, cell phone, doctor, churches, mechanic, driver's license tag office, etc.) US 70 is also critical for accessing medical services and educational opportunities in nearby cities such as Idabel.

-One of the major freight movements in the project area are logs being transported from Arkansas and the Ouachita forest in Southeast Oklahoma to the International Paper (IP) plant on the west side of Valliant.
-Other major travel purposes are commuting - the IP mill employs three shifts of workers coming from Texas as well as nearby counties in Oklahoma, all of whom arrive at work via US 70.
-US 70 is also critical for non-work trips, as it is the location of a number of grocery stores and shops, and is an important route for accessing medical services and educational opportunities in nearby cities such as Idabel.
+US 70 is an important freight corridor, with 15% of the traffic consisting of heavy trucks.
+In addition to long-distance through trips, one of the major freight movements in the project area are logs being transported from Arkansas and the Ouachita forest in Southeast Oklahoma to the International Paper (IP) plant on the west side of Valliant.

-Lengthy delays on US 70 caused by railroad activity (Exhibit 9) are costly for trucks and the farms and businesses they serve, and reduce the productivity and quality of life for all travelers, particularly commuters, many of whom travel long distances to work in Valliant.
+Another major purpose for travel in the project corridor is commuting.
+The IP mill employs three shifts of workers coming from Texas as well as nearby counties in Oklahoma, nearly all of whom arrive at work via US 70.

 Based on traffic count data and information on major employers in the area, it is reasonable to assume that over 4000 work trips are made in and through Valliant each day.
-Of the 500 individuals working at the Paper Plant in Valliant, 12% come from Texas and Arkansas, and 22% come from counties outside of McCurtain County.
+Many come from far away - of the 500 individuals working at the IP Plant in Valliant, 12% come from Texas and Arkansas, and

+22% come from Oklahoma counties outside of McCurtain County.

 Other significant employers in Valliant include the Valliant Public School System, various telephone and cellular phone companies, and electrical plumbing heating/air conditioning contractors.
-Additional major employer destinations in McCurtain County (to the east) include: Idabel Independent School District, McCurtain County Hospital, Sooner Turnaround (construction) Services Inc. and Wal-Mart in Idabel; and Broken Bow Public Schools and Tyson Foods in Broken Bow.
-According to the Census Journey-to-Work statistics, 89 percent of McCurtain County employees live and work in their home county.
+Additional major employment locations in McCurtain County (to the east) include: Idabel Independent School District, McCurtain County Hospital, Sooner Turnaround (construction) Services Inc. and Wal-Mart in Idabel; and Broken Bow Public Schools and Tyson Foods further east in Broken Bow.
+To the west, other major employers include health care facilities, a sheet metal factory and educational institutions located in Hugo, about 25 miles west of Valliant in Choctaw County.

+According to the Census Journey-to-Work statistics, 89% of McCurtain County employees live and work in their home county.
 The most recent employment data shows 15,770 employees in McCurtain County.
-Other major employers including health care facilities, a sheet metal factory and educational institutions, are located in Hugo, in Choctaw County about 25 miles west of Valliant.
 Regardless of where they log in at work each day, employees' time is valuable, and they do not want to add commute time sitting at a railroad crossing.